tonycoco/rails_template/README.md

 # Rails Template
 This is a simple Ruby on Rails template to get you going with Devise/RSpec/Cucumber/HAML and the Twitter Bootstrap.
+It provides some useful defaults, helpers and sets you up for a quick Heroku deployment as well.

 ## Useage
 ```
-rails new APP_NAME -T -m https://github.com/tonycoco/rails_template/raw/master/rails_template.rb
+rails new APP_NAME -T -d mysql -m https://github.com/tonycoco/rails_template/raw/master/rails_template.rb
 ```

 ## Customization